What is the Punishment for Michigan Criminal Sexual Conduct?

 How Punishment is Determined – Michigan Sentencing Guidelines

-In Michigan, judges, prosecutors, defense attorneys, and probation officers all use a statutory structure or scheme to determine the range within which a sentence should fall.
+In Michigan, judges, prosecutors, defense attorneys, and probation officers all use the Michigan Sentencing Guidelines to determine your sentence on a Michigan Sex Crime Case.
+The Guidelines are a statutory structure or scheme to determine the range within which a sentence should fall.
 The Michigan sentencing guidelines are modeled after the Federal sentencing guidelines.
 While the sentencing guidelines are no longer mandatory in Michigan, they are still highly persuasive.

 Sentencing guidelines only refer to the minimum sentence, while the maximum penalty is set forth by the criminal statute as set forth above.
 So, when a judge says sentencing is 18 months to five years, the 18 months might be from the guidelines whereas the 5 years is from the criminal statute.